-- oversight of the reliability, adequacy and integrity of the Group's financial management, financial reporting and disclosure, its related non-financial reporting and disclosure practices, and its financial reporting framework; - oversight of the independence, performance, appointment and removal of the external auditor; - review of the Group's policies on risk oversight and management, and in discharging its responsibility to satisfy itself that a sound system of risk management and internal control has been implemented to manage the material risks affecting the Group's businesses, including environmental, social, governance, health & safety and cyber-security risks and compliance with all applicable laws; and - review of the Group's plans, actions and reporting in relation to sustainability.
+- oversight of the reliability, adequacy and integrity of the Group's financial management, financial reporting and disclosure, its related non-financial reporting and disclosure practices, and its financial reporting framework; - oversight of the independence, performance, appointment and removal of the external auditor; - review of the Group's policies on risk oversight and management, including assessing whether management has developed and implemented effective systems to manage the material financial and non-financial risks affecting the Group's business (including environmental, health & safety, social, governance and cyber-security risks, and compliance with all material laws); and - review of the Group's plans, actions and reporting in relation to sustainability, including climate.

-A copy of the Audit and Risk Management Committee Charter can be found on the Company's investor website at https://investors.jbhifi.com.au/via the "Investors" and "Corporate Governance" sections.
+A copy of the Audit and Risk Management Committee Charter can be found on the Company's investor website at https://investors.jbhifi.com.au/ via the "Investors" and "Corporate Governance" sections.

-During the 2023 financial year, the Audit and Risk Management Committee comprised the following non-executive directors, all of whom were independent and have relevant financial, commercial and risk management experience, including an independent chair who is not the Chair of the Board:
+During the 2024 financial year, the Audit and Risk Management Committee comprised the following non-executive directors, all of whom were independent and have relevant financial, commercial and risk management experience, including an independent chair who is not the Chair of the Board: